Updated WWE Royal Rumble Card (SPOILERS) | 411MANIA

 Updated WWE Royal Rumble Card (SPOILERS)

-Following the weekend WWE tapings, here is the updated lineup for the January 27th WWE Royal Rumble PPV…
+Following last night’s WWE Raw, here is the updated lineup for the January 27th WWE Royal Rumble PPV…

 * 30 Man Royal Rumble for WrestleMania 35 title shot (Drew McIntyre, R-Truth, New Day confirmed as competitors)

-* 30 Woman Royal Rumble for WrestleMania 35 title shot (Natalya, Carmella confirmed as competitors)
+* 30 Woman Royal Rumble for WrestleMania 35 title shot (Natalya, Carmella, Bayley, Sasha Banks, Ember Moon, Ruby Riott, Sarah Logan, Liv Morgan confirmed as competitors)

 * WWE Universal Champion Brock Lesnar vs. Braun Strowman